mxagar/multimodal_ml_service/README.md

 ## Improvements and TO-DOs

 - [x] Implement `nox` to automate testing and linting.
+- [ ] Implement the cloud infrastructure code.
 - [ ] Increase test coverage.
 - [ ] The `ModelTracker` uses `mlflow.log_artifact()`, not `mlflow.log_model()`, which disables the usage of the MLflow model registry.
 Change that to use `mlflow.log_model()`.
 - [ ] Dependencies: not all are needed?